EmyLibrary/emy/README.md

 Emy - Efficient Mobile web librarY
 ==================================

 EMY is an Efficient Mobile web librarY to create mobile web applications using HTML5, CSS3 & Javascript.
-Our goal is not to recreate what JQuery Mobile or Sencha are doing, but to provide a simplier lightweight [Keep It Simple Stupid](https://en.wikipedia.org/wiki/KISS_principle) alternative.
+Our goal is not to recreate what JQuery Mobile or Sencha are doing, but to provide a simplier & lightweight [KISS](https://en.wikipedia.org/wiki/KISS_principle) alternative.

 ###Getting Started